-Read about the excavations that helped reveal the centuries of history buried within Whitby's famous headland.
+Read about the excavations that have helped reveal the centuries of history buried within Whitby’s famous headland.

 Continue exploring Whitby's history using this summary of the main written, material and visual sources for our knowledge and understanding of the abbey.

-Download this PDF plan that shows how Whitby Abbey changed over time.
+Download this PDF plan which shows how Whitby Abbey changed over time.